 Arguments between farmers and environmentalists are nothing new.
 Finding the balance between protecting farmers and their work and ensuring environmental sustainability is always a challenging issue.
 A new episode of this saga recently unfolded as the EPA ruled that trappers can still use cyanide traps “to ensure there are safe and effective tools for farmers and ranchers to protect livestock.”

-Few would argue that the traps are sodium cyanide bombs are humane, but they have proven effective at killing coyotes — and other wildlife.
+Few would argue that the sodium cyanide bombs are humane, but they have proven effective at killing coyotes — and other wildlife as well.
 The M44 devices have killed 12,511 coyotes in 2016 alone, accounting for 16% of all coyote killings.
 But they kill indiscriminately — they’re cyanide traps, it doesn’t matter what’s triggering them.
-So indiscriminate that in fact, Australia is using them to control wild dogs and foxes.
+So indiscriminate that, in fact, Australia is using them to control wild dogs and foxes.

 “You’re out hiking with your dogs and your children, and you come across these, you have to be lucky enough to see one of these signs,” said Collette Adkins, conservation manager at the Center for Biological Diversity, a nonprofit conservation organization.
 Any dog “that’s running around is going to get killed.”